leangjia/blender_docs/manual/scene_layout/collections/collections.rst

    :Hotkey:    :kbd:`M`, :kbd:`Shift-M`, :kbd:`Ctrl-G`, etc.

 Move to Collection :kbd:`M`
-   Move selected objects to a collection.
+   Move selected objects to an existing or new collection.
 Link to Collection :kbd:`Shift-M`
    Link selected objects to a collection.
    A new collection can be created in the pop-up.